microsoft/dfd-sl-ado-extension/metadata/extension-readme.md

-# ADO Extension for Defender for DevOps
+# ADO Extension for DevOps Security in Defender for Cloud

 An extension for Azure DevOps that allows [Microsoft Defender for DevOps](https://aka.ms/DfDdocs) to extract metadata from pipelines, such as a container's digest ID, container image name etc. That information will then be used within [Microsoft Defender for Cloud](https://aka.ms/mdc) to connect DevOps entities with their related cloud resources (Azure, AWS, GCP, on-premise).